Scaling limit of first passage percolation geodesics on planar maps: The time reversal of the uniform peeling exploration

 Indeed, this can be checked by induction using Proposition \ref{lien forward backward} and the fact that two adjacent faces are in the same fpp geodesic to the root if and only if they share an edge which has been peeled by the uniform exploration (and in that case there is a shared edge corresponding to the discovery of one of the two faces).
-The same holds for the fpp geodesic from the root face to any edge of $\mathfrak{u}^n_0$ (i.e. any edge of $\partial \overline{\mathfrak{e}}_n$).